meefen/CI4311W/CI2311W-Syllabus-2016-Summer.md

 - Reading reflection
 - **Draft of Initial Exploration project for peer review due**

+### NO CLASS on Monday, July 4 -- Independence Day

 ### Class #6 – Ethics of online technologies